liamnaddell/LDCSP/README.md

 #Welcome to Liam's Distributable Chat Server Project(LDCSP)
 ##About
-Liam's multi computer echo server contains 3 pieces.
+Liam's Distributable Chat Server Project contains 3 pieces.
 The server and the 2 receivers.
 You start the server and the 2 recivers, then you whatever you enter on one screen will appear on the other.
 ##Nhelo
 Nhelo in this rendition acts as a host, as well as another lnet, it can send data to lnet and read it.
 It will come in a package with a server config.
 ##Lnet